Couplings

 Rik

 For my Accu-craft chopper couplings I use a highlt technically bent paper clip.
 The wire is just right to slip between the coupling faces so can lift both hooks at the same time from underneath, while five finger shunting one wagon clear.
-Improvement would be to fix it to a small stick. :happy:
+Improvement would be to fix it to a small stick. :laugh:

 That will do nicely then:D :D